Aliases for VASP Gene

 GeneCards Summary for VASP Gene

-VASP (Vasodilator-Stimulated Phosphoprotein) is a Protein Coding gene.
-Diseases associated with VASP include shigellosis.
-Among its related pathways are Ras signaling pathway and Class I MHC mediated antigen processing and presentation.
-GO annotations related to this gene include actin binding and profilin binding.
-An important paralog of this gene is SPRED1.
+VASP (Vasodilator Stimulated Phosphoprotein) is a Protein Coding gene.
+Diseases associated with VASP include Thrombosis and Clopidogrel Resistance.
+Among its related pathways are Cell junction organization and cGMP-PKG signaling pathway.
+Gene Ontology (GO) annotations related to this gene include actin binding and profilin binding.
+An important paralog of this gene is ENAH.